CodeYourFuture/curriculum/content/js1/blocks/declaring-functions/index.md

 facilitation = false
 emoji= '🗄️'
 [objectives]
-    1='Define a function in programming'
+    1='Label and describe the syntactic features of a function declaration' 2='Define a function in programming'
-    2='Evaluate a function expression'
+    3='Evaluate a function expression'
-    3='Label and describe the syntactic features of a function declaration' 4='Call a function with an input in REPL'
+    4='Label and describe the syntactic features of a function declaration' 5='Call a function with an input in REPL'
 +++

 Now we need to wrap up the expression to convert any number into a percentage.
 Write a function declaration to reuse your code.
 A function declaration looks like this: